Resources

 • Itching

-• Anaphylaxis, a rare reaction, where the sting can lead to a life-threatening reaction that can impair breathing and lead the person into shock.
+• Anaphylaxis is a rare reaction where the sting can lead to a life-threatening reaction that can impair breathing and send the person into shock.

-Venoms from stinging insects such as bees, wasps and ants are one of the most common causes of severe allergic reactions (anaphylaxis).
-Symptoms vary depending on the type of insect that has stung, such as bees, wasps, ticks, ants, spiders, etc.
+Venom secreted from stinging insects such as bees, wasps, and ants is one of the most common causes of severe allergic reactions (anaphylaxis).
+Symptoms may vary depending on the type of insect that has stung, such as bees, wasps, ticks, ants, spiders, etc. These reactions can range from mild swelling and pain to life-threatening complications.
+Prompt identification and treatment are essential to prevent severe outcomes.

 Bees and wasps

-Honey Bee stings are the most common cause of allergic reactions in certain countries, such as Australia.
-Bees can sting only once because they inject a sac full of venom into our skin and then die once it empties.
+Honey Bee stings are the most common cause of allergic reactions in countries like Australia.
+Bees can sting only once as they inject their sac full of venom into one’s skin.
+They die shortly after the sac empties.
 Unlike bees, wasps can sting several times.

 A wasp sting can cause a sudden, sharp pain at first.
-It may leave a swollen red mark on your skin, which can last for a few hours, the sting may be painful and itchy.
-Sometimes the area around the wasp stung can turn red, a minor allergic reaction.
-It is not problematic and may last up to a week at the most.
+It may leave a swollen red mark on your skin, which can last a few hours, and the sting may be painful and itchy.
+Sometimes, the area around the wasp stung can turn red, causing a minor allergic reaction.
+It is not problematic and may last up to a week.

 A bee sting is like a wasp sting; however, the sting will often be left in the wound.
 It needs to be removed carefully.
-The sting can cause pain, redness, and swelling for a few hours.
+The sting can cause a few hours of pain, redness, and swelling.

 Ticks

 Ticks live on vegetation and attach and bite into the skin of people and animals.
-If you cause any disturbance to the tick attached to the skin, it can release saliva into the skin, which causes allergic reactions in some people.
-Sometimes, tick bites can lead to potentially serious infections, like Lyme disease, and therefore, should be removed as soon as possible.
+Disturbing the tick attached to the skin can release saliva into the skin, which causes allergic reactions in some people.
+Sometimes, tick bites can lead to potentially serious infections, like Lyme disease, and should be removed immediately.
 Tick bites are not very painful, and you may notice the bite a little later if it detaches and falls off your skin.

 Symptoms of a tick bite can include the following.